Ed Wyatt: Media career

 In 2000, Wyatt started his work at SBS-TV.
 He reported weekly on US sports for SBS and hosted the Super Bowl live on that network from 2003 to 2008.
 When Australia's free-to-air screening rights for the Super Bowl switched to the Ten Network in February 2009, Wyatt joined the move and was seen in studio with Andrew Maher and former AFL star and current NFL punter Saverio Rocca.

 In 2004, he joined Melbourne's SEN 1116 where he co-hosted Born In The USA (radio show) with Steve Salisbury.
 In 2006, Wyatt did the voiceover for the Nine Network’s Celebrity Golf Shoot-Out.

 In April 2008 he was appointed Communications Manager of the South Dragons, a member of Australia's National Basketball League.

-Most recently Wyatt worked as the play-by-play caller for SEN Digital's A-League football games and currently calls games for the ABL's Melbourne Aces baseball club.
+Most recently Wyatt worked as the play-by-play caller for SEN Digital's A-League soccer games and currently calls games for the ABL's Melbourne Aces baseball club.
 He works as an online content creator and also hosts The DRS Zone Formula 1 podcast with his son Sam.